QuirkyQubits/tierlist-app/README.md

 # TierList Maker 🧱

-A simple fullstack app for creating and saving custom tier lists.
+A simple fullstack app for creating and saving custom tier lists, written in Node.js for the backend and React/Tailwind CSS for the frontend.

 ## Screenshot